tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 * How did pseudocoding improve or hinder your coding process?

   **Sample Answer:**  Pseudocoding provides a human-readable set of requirements from which a program should operate.
-In other words, pseudocoding makes it easier to define and outline the behavior of an application.
+In other words, pseudocoding makes it easier to define and outline the behaviour of an application.

 * What are some best practices for pseudocoding?